Welcome to the web site for Stonehouse History Group

-There was a serious fire at the former Manor House on 30 th May 1908.
+There was a serious fire at Stonehouse Court on 30th May 1908.
 It is believed that the fire started from a smouldering kitchen fireplace beam and was fed by the gas system which was piped to every room.
-In a photograph from Jack Anderson’s book, Stonehouse - A Pot-Pourri of the Past in Pictures, you can see the smouldering building.
+This photograph shows the burning building from the rear.

-The “Shadow Factories” came here in 1938, as part of the preparation for the Second World War, Sperry’s Gyroscope Company moved to Bond’s Mill from their factory in Brentford to avoid air attacks.
+The “Shadow Factories” came to Stonehouse in 1938, as part of the preparation for the Second World War.
+Sperry’s Gyroscope Company moved to Bond’s Mill from their factory in Brentford to avoid air attacks.
 The Bond’s Mill factory was engaged in the manufacture of gyrocompasses, altimeters and other instruments for aircraft, and searchlight systems.

 The Millennium Stone was erected in the High Street.